bbaserdem/bbaserdem.github.io/_posts/2020-07-11-Hello-World.md

 title: I'm starting a blog!
 ---

-I am starting a blog!

-I'll do a quick rundown on myself as my first blog post.
-My name is Batu, and I am a physicist in training.
-(Fun fact; my *older* brother and I have the same nickname.
+I have arrived to the blogosphere!
-It leads to endless confusion and amusement.)
-I did my undergrad in Bosphorus University in Istanbul, Turkey.
-(Also, where I am born and raised.)
-I came to Stony Brook University (in New York, USA) to pursue a Ph.D. in Physics.
-While initially Theoretical Cosmology was my passion;
-I lost interest in pursuing a career in the field.
-(I still love and actively study in this topic, but I am not doing any active research.)
-Instead, I am interested greatly in the theoretical side Machine Learning, and how it can be used to understand the brain.
-Hence, currently I also count as a Computational Neuroscientist.
-Topic wise; my main interest topics are;

-* Fluid Mechanics (especially alternative formulations to grid-based methods)
-* Network Theory
-* Information Theory
-* Differential Geometry

-While I may still be a budding flower in the science world, research and career options I am interested in pursuing is as following;

-* Sustainability
-* Machine Learning in Design
-* Automation
-* Developing understanding of Neural Network models
-* Using ML methods for music

-Other than that; I enjoy;

-* Hiking
-* Open source software
-* Listening to music
-* Saving the world, sitting at a rakı table.
-* Eating new and exciting (and regional) food.
-* Getting inebriated with new people and (what I hope are) friends.
-* Martial arts
-* Physical activities (If I feel like dying it's better!)
-* Discussing and learning fringe psychology.

 With that out of the way; this blog will most likely be about;

+* My linux computational environment
 * My research projects
-* My love for using lists in markdown format
-* My linux computational environment

-Who am I kidding, this will mostly be a blog documenting my linux system management.
+Yup.
+This will mostly be a blog documenting my linux system management.
+I realized that if I were to perish due to COVID;
+all this Linux tips and tricks I have gathered will die with me.
+I will slowly imprint my workflow into the net in an attempt to fight that anxiety.

+# History of my OS journey

 I switched OS's from Windows 7 to macOS Snow Leopard, I believe, in 2010.
 And I loved the switch; I really enjoyed a fresh design.
-Then I started learning how to code; and things seemed inaccessible.
+Then I started learning how to code, and things seemed a bit more inaccessible than what they should have been.
+I started getting interested in this open source operating system, and started to use Linux Mint; because coding and compiling was easier.
+(I was learning C at the time.)
-I started getting interested in this open source operating system, and started to use Linux Mint.
-My biggest success of 2013 was that I managed to triple boot (for three weeks) Windows 7, OSX Mountain Lion and Linux Mint.
+My biggest success of 2013 was that I managed to triple boot (only for three weeks) Windows 7, OSX Mountain Lion and Linux Mint.
+(In retrospect; I was using a hybrid MBR partition table.
+I was out of my mind.)

-Then I found that, both for coding (working in a C++ framework called ROOT from CERN) and for social media; I was using more and more Linux.
+Then I found that, both for coding (working in a C++ framework called ROOT from CERN) and for social media; I was using more and more Linux. macOS became unneccessary, bloated, unintuitive to use with the GUI changes.
+Windows was only useful for gaming.
+(Now I transitioned to gaming exclusively on Linux.)
-So, after moving to the states for my degree, I decided to switch to Linux full time.
+So, after moving to the US for my degree, I decided to switch to Linux full time.

+Currently, I'm running Arch Linux.
-Currently, I run Arch Linux.
-(With one day hoping to have enough willpower and dedicated time to switch to Gentoo Linux.)
+One day, I hope to have enough willpower, dedication and time to switch to Gentoo Linux.
+(Still have not managed to compile a good kernel for my computers.)

+# TL;DR:

 I am a Linux supporter; having run, at various times, (and at one time, all of them at the same time)